A Sheffield man tells how BP365 came to his aid

 It was actually his father-in-law who gave Dan the idea of making a compensation claim against the driver that caused his motorbike accident.
 So, out of hospital and on the road to recovery, Dan logged on to the net and found that BP365 were the ideal firm to help him.

-A couple of phone calls and some medical checks was all it took for personal injury solicitors to take up his case, and knowing that he wouldn't have to pay a penny even if his claim wasn't successful, Dan waited for a result.
+A couple of phone calls and some medical checks was all it took for personal injury solicitors to take up his case and move things forward; Dan could get on with recovering without having to worry about how his claim was progressing as he was kept informed every step of the way.

 On top of all of that, BP365 arranged for Dan's wrecked Ducati to be replaced, and he received enough money to go out and buy himself a fearsome TL1000S.